jewettaij/visfd/README.md

-smoothing, edge detection, low-pass, high-pass, band-pass filters, brightness-fluctuation, thresholding, inversions, minima-finding, and [template-matching](https://en.wikipedia.org/wiki/Template_matching) (of spherical objects) in tomograms.
+smoothing, edge detection, low-pass, high-pass, band-pass filters, brightness-fluctuation, thresholding, inversions, minima-finding, and [template-matching](https://en.wikipedia.org/wiki/Template_matching) (spherical objects only) in tomograms.
 A list of detected objects can be saved to a text file.
 Processed or annotated images can be saved to a new MRC/REC file.
 (Fast [separable](https://en.wikipedia.org/wiki/Separable_filter) filters are used whenever possible.)